BrettAF/ArrAnt-Team-Repo/Documentation/Gamultiobj and its Hyperparameters.md

 - Function Tolerance: sets the tolerance on the fitness function, and it serves as one of the stopping criteria for the optimization process.
 - Population Size: refers to how many candidates are in each generation.
 - MaxGenerations: sets the number of iterations the optimization will run.
-### Sensivity Analysis of Hyperparameters
+### Sensitivity Analysis of Hyperparameters
-A sensitity analysis was done to determine the optimal settings for these hyperparameters. <br>
+A sensitivity analysis was done to determine the optimal settings for these hyperparameters. <br>
 ![Hyper-Parameters](https://github.com/BrettAF/ArrAnt-Team-Repo/blob/main/Documentation/images/SensitivityHyperP.png)

 This analysis concluded that the optimal values are: